 A couple years later I moved to Harrisburg, and a couple years after that I was talking to someone who seemed to know everyone in Harrisburg and was filling me in on all the details.
 I was only half listening.

-Then I became aware that he was speaking about someone who apparently led a charmed life.
-This guy just kept falling into great situations.
-Currently his boyfriend was a member of the royal family in Sweden who was supporting him completely.
-I realized he was speaking of Kirby.
+Then I became aware that he was speaking about someone who apparently led a charmed life, and who kept falling into great situations.
+Currently this fellow had a boyfriend who was a member of the royal family in Sweden and who was supporting him completely.
+I realized my chatty companion was speaking of Lamonte.
 I verified a few details.
-Yep, it was Kirby.
+Yep, it was Lamonte.